image by ian froome/unsplash

 If you follow me on social media, you’ll see I just posted about injuring my back.
-I won’t go into full details about the ‘how’ right now (it wasn’t yoga related) but I will shed a light on how I’ve been coping.
+I won’t go into full details about the ‘how’ right now but I will shed a light on how I’ve been coping.

 You know all those mindfulness exercises, self-care tips I share and try to practice on a daily basis?
 Well that’s when they REALLY COUNT.

-It’s when shit hits the fan that these practices matter THE MOST.
+It’s when things don’t go our way that these practices matter THE MOST

-It’s how we deal and how we approach these curveballs life throws at us.
-Because we certainly can’t change the circumstances when something doesn’t go our way.
-We’ll frustrated and powerless, naturally.
-But it’s our attitude and our approach that makes a huge difference.
+It’s how we deal and how we approach these curveballs.
+Because while we can’t change the circumstances, our attitude and approach makes a huge difference.
 Now, I’m not saying these tips will suddenly solve everything and make it all better but they are a good start hopefully! 💖

 “There’s no lemon so sour that you can’t make something resembling lemonade.” — This is Us